 What is Height Dysphoria?

-Height dysphoria, also known as height neurosis, literally means being unhappy with your height (euphoria – happy, days – without, therefore dysphoria – without happiness).
-Though societal factors may cause dysphoria, it can also be something inherent to one’s psyche.
+Height dysphoria, also known as height neurosis, literally means being unhappy with your height.
+Though societal factors may cause dysphoria, it can also be something inherent to one’s psyche or rooted in their deepest beliefs.

-Someone standing at 6’2 can have height dysphoria, but they often consider stature lengthening to become taller due to the psychological distress.
-Or, in some cases, even height reduction surgery.
+Someone standing at 5’1, or 6’2 can have height dysphoria, but no matter their starting height, they may consider height surgery due to the psychological distress.
+Or, in some cases, individuals even height reduction surgery.

 What Does Height Dysphoria Feel Like?